erikng/blog.eriknicolasgomez.com/_posts/2016-12-28-managing-sierras-loginwindow-redux.md

 [A few months ago](/2016/09/24/apples-efi-logonui-managing-macos-sierras-wallpaper) I wrote a post detailing how to manage the EFI lock screen, loginwindow and trigger the EFI cache.
 It was updated many times throughout the following days and inevitably caused some confusion.

-It turns out, most admins only want to configure the loginwindow and I decided to document an easier process.
+It turns out, most admins only want to set the background image of the loginwindow and I decided to document an easier process.

 #### TL;DR Version?
 Read the [How To](#how-to-again) and if you're interested - use the [script](#example-script)